Flea Exterminator Cost: 2026 Pricing Guide

 • Monthly prevention: $10 to $25 per pet per month for ongoing flea prevention

 Your pest control company will typically advise you to have all pets treated by a veterinarian before or on the same day as the home treatment.
 This coordinated approach gives the best results.
+For more on pet safety during pest treatment, see our guide on pest control safe for pets.

 Recurring Treatment and Prevention Costs